Standard V: Skills Outcomes and 4.2 CAA Standard

 Department of CDS Implementation:

-The screening is composed of tasks targeting both the ASHA standard and expanded information:
+The screening is composed of tasks targeting both the CAA standard and expanded information:

 - A hearing screening utilizing otoacoustic emissions